f4exb/cm256cc/README.md

 ##### Building: Quick Setup

+This is a classical cmake project.
+Make sure cmake and g++ is installed in your system. create a `build` directory and cd into it.
+If you install the library in a custom location say `opt/install/cm256cc` use the following command line for cmake:

+  - `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/cm256cc ..`

+Result:

+  - Library will be installed as `/opt/install/cm256cc/lib/libcn256cc.so`
+  - Include files will be installed in `/opt/install/cm256cc/include/cm256cc`
+  - Binary test programs will be installed in `/opt/install/cm256cc/bin`

+##### Building: Use the library

-Include the cm256.* and gf256.* files in your project and consult the cm256.h header for usage.
+Include the cm256cc library in your project and cm256.h header in your program.
+Have a look at example programs `cm256_test.cpp`, `transmit.cpp`and `receive.cpp` in the `unit_test` folder for usage.
+Consult the `cm256.h header` for details on the encoding / decoding method.

 ## Usage